AlissonSeraphim/TriviaGame-ReactRedux/README.md

 # [EN] Trivia Game - React and Redux

 This project is a Trivia game based on the popular "Trivia" game (similar to "Who Wants to Be a Millionaire"), developed by the developers Alisson Tassi, Katia Nienow, Artur Rangel, Guilherme Libanori, and Amanda Rodrigues.
 The game is built using React and Redux for state management, with functionalities developed collaboratively based on the defined requirements on a Kanban board.
-Check the Slack channel for access to the board!

 ## Features